PapirusDevelopmentTeam/papirus-icon-theme/README.md

 </p>

 # About
 Papirus - A free  and open source SVG icon theme for Linux systems, based on [Paper](https://github.com/snwh/paper-icon-theme) with a few extras like ([hardcode-tray support](#hardcoded-tray-icons), [kde-color-scheme support](#kde-color-scheme), [libreoffice icon theme](https://github.com/PapirusDevelopmentTeam/papirus-libreoffice-theme), [filezilla theme](https://github.com/PapirusDevelopmentTeam/papirus-filezilla-themes), [smplayer themes](https://github.com/PapirusDevelopmentTeam/papirus-smplayer-theme) ...) and other modifications.
-The theme is available in two variants - light and dark.
-It is available for both, GTK and KDE.
+The theme is available for GTK and KDE.

 # Install / Update
 ## ROOT directory